ashes999/game-development-course/README.md

 - **Write up a project retrospective:** get (candid, if possible) feedback from everyone (all team members regardless of position/role) about the project.
 What went well?
 What didn't go so well?
 What would we do differently next time?
 - [6 Simple Things You can do to Improve Your Screenshots](http://gamedevelopment.tutsplus.com/tutorials/6-simple-things-you-can-do-to-improve-your-screenshots--gamedev-14272): useful for marketing materials.
+- [Should you Polish your Game, or add more Depth and Features?](http://gamedevelopment.tutsplus.com/articles/should-you-polish-your-game-or-add-more-depth-and-features--cms-21155): A good set of guidelines to help you decide if you should polish your existing game or add more depth/gameplay/features.

 ## Android Games
 - Integrate [Flurry Analytics](http://www.flurry.com/solutions/analytics) so you can track errors in your game.
 Place key events so you can monitor for potential problems (eg. level too difficult)